KingSora/OverlayScrollbars/packages/overlayscrollbars/README.md

 #### Instance Plugin Module

-The `instance` plugin module is invoked when a new `OverlayScrollbars` instance is created but before the `initialized` event is invoked.
+The `instance` plugin module is invoked when a new `OverlayScrollbars` instance is created but before the `initialized` event is dispatched.

 Example plugin with a `instance` module:
 ```js